doerbeta/doerbeta.github.io/README.md

 ## DISCLAIMER

-Most, if not all, media resources refer in this repositories (images, videos etc.) are either original personal resources, or royalty-free web resources.
+Most, if not all, media resources used in this repositories (images, videos etc.) are either original personal resources, or royalty-free web resources.
 If there is any copyright concerns, feel free to contact me (doerlbh@gmail.com).